Field Journal: 2023.02.11

 Read More

-The EP is often overlooked when it comes annual round-ups, but this format continually proves it can provide us with outsized moments of wonder and delight and the year in music would not be the same without them as these 16 releases demonstrate.
+The humble EP is often overlooked when it comes annual roundups, but this format continually proves it can provide us with outsized moments of poignancy, wonder and delight and for me the year in music would not be the same without them.
+Here is a roundup of twelve such releases from 2023.

 Read More

-This is a category I especially enjoy each year for its variety, eclecticism, and nomadic spirit.
-Here is a selection of memorable releases from the musical edge lands where electroacoustic music and field recordings meet folk, jazz, and other analog experiments in sound.
+Crossing and blending many genres, this is a list I especially enjoy putting together each year for its variety, eclecticism, and spirit of sonic exploration.
+Here is a selection of memorable releases from the musical edge lands where electroacoustic music and field recordings meet folk, jazz, post-rock, and other analog experiments in sound.

 Read More

-The act of creating a sense of a place or capturing a moment in time is a fairly common motif in a great deal of instrumental music, especially ambient, but it is intrinsically at the very core of these works released in 2022.
-Some are personal narratives or depictions of landscape either real or imagined while…
+The act of creating a sense of a place or capturing a moment in time is a fairly common motif in the realm of instrumental music, especially the ambient genres, but it is intrinsically at the very core of these works released in 2023.
+Some are personal narratives, and some are depictions of landscape either real…

 Read More